Canon SX720 vs Sony A5100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX720 HS and Sony Alpha A5100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The A5100 is a recent model that features in the current product line-up of Sony.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
+Both the SX720 and the A5100 have been discontinued, but can regularly be found used on ebay.
+The SX720 was replaced by the Canon SX730, while the A5100 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon SX720 better than the Sony A5100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.